alanjameschapman/whiteboard/README.md

 'Whiteboard' is a learning platform for teachers to post lesson notes to help their students understanding for a given topic.
 Students can comment (ask questions) on any given post and teachers can respond.

 The website can only be accessed by registered users.
+For the purposes of this project, the site can be accessed using usernames student1, student2 and teacher1.
+Password is 'whiteboard' for all.

 Please use GitHub's burger bun to navigate between sections.